 Three cold shoe mounting points included on the top of the control panel.

 Just above the control panel of the light there are three camera cold shoe mounting points, so in theory you could mount three gadgets within the ring.
 You could mount a DSLR, a video mic and a smartphone, provided they were the right size.
 To help with mounting you get three camera mounting brackets plus an iPad holder and a phone holder.

 The box also contains a Bluetooth remote to control the camera app shutter on your iOS or Android device plus a wireless Remote that does everything that all the buttons and dials do on the control panel.
-So you can adjust all the light settings without having to go back and fore to the ring light.
+So, you can adjust all the light settings without having to go back and forth to the ring light.

 So that’s everything in the box?
 No, there’s more.

 You get an AC/DC adapter that accepts 100-240V, drawing 1.5A.
 The output is 15V/4A.
 Also included are two cables, one with a US-type plug and one with a European-type plug.
 So, if you need to take your self-tape kit with you when you travel around the world, this Ivisii light has you covered.